-If dissolution procedures are not executed, and full payment of the outstanding liability is not accepted, the case will be forwarded to the Special Judgment Section, for further collection action.
+If dissolution procedures are not executed, and full payment of the outstanding liability will not accepted, the case will be forwarded to the Special Judgment Section, for further collective action.
 Also, Notice and Demand for Payment letters will be sent to the Corporation and, in the event, there is a prominent trust liability, to the corporate officers.

 Is the dissolution process different for both a limited liability company (LLC) and a corporation?

-Since the continuation of LLCs is less steady than that of the corporations, in this case, an external occurrence such as the death of an owner can lead to the end of company’s existence, depending upon the operating agreement.
-Rest, the dissolution process is the same for both the entities.
+Since the continuation of LLCs are less steady than that of the corporations, an external occurrence such as the death of an owner can lead to the end of a company’s existence, depending on the operating agreement.
+Other than that, the dissolution process is the same for both entities.

 If I have registered my company to transact business in other states, do I need to dissolve in those states too?

-Yes, if you have registered to transact your business in any other state(s), which means if you are foreign qualified, you need to dissolve your business in your state of incorporation and the state(s) of qualification.
+Yes, if you have registered to transact your business in any other state(s), that is if you are foreign qualified, you need to dissolve your business in your state of incorporation and the state(s) of qualification.